eslint/zh-hans.docs.eslint.org/src/rules/object-curly-newline.md

     bar
 } from 'foo-bar';
 import {
-    foo, bar
+    baz, qux
 } from 'foo-bar';
 import {
     foo as f,
-    bar
+    foobar
 } from 'foo-bar';

 export { foo, bar } from 'foo-bar';
-export { foo as f, bar } from 'foo-bar';
+export { foo as f, baz } from 'foo-bar';
 ```

 :::